singhsansun/fs/README.md

    * Greasemonkey (Firefox): https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/
 2. Open the extension, and create a new userscript.
 (In the Tampermonkey dashboard, click the button with a '+'.)
 3. Remove the default text from the userscript, and replace it with the contents of fs-sources.js (copy-paste).
+4. Don't forget to save the userscript (in Tampermonkey: File > Save, Ctrl-S or ⌘-S).
+5. You're set to go.
+If you want to use the userscript in a tab that is already open, don't forget to refresh the tab.

 ## Usage